-Section 2612.
-Contracts for Public Project.
+2612 Contracts for Public Project.

-(a) Uniform Public Construction Cost Accounting Act Adopted.
-The City Council of the City of Carson, California, hereby adopts the Act, for the purpose of prescribing regulations governing purchases and contracts awarded by the City for "public projects" and "maintenance work," as defined in California Public Contract Code Section 22002.
-In accordance with the Act, the City shall utilize the Act's procedures and definitions when contracting for "public projects" or "maintenance work."
-However, nothing shall preclude the City from utilizing more restrictive procedures.

-(b) Informal Bidding Procedure.
-Public projects and maintenance work which are in accordance with the limits established in California Public Contract Code Section 22032(b), may be let to contract by following the Act's informal procedures.
-The informal procedures include the following:

-(1) Contractors List.
-A list of contractors, identified according to categories of work, shall be developed and maintained in accordance with the provision of California Public Contract Code Section 22034, together with any criteria promulgated by the Commission from time to time.

-(2) Notice Inviting Bids.
-At least ten calendar days before bids are due, a notice inviting informal bids shall be mailed to all contractors on the list for the category of work being bid, and to all construction trade journals specified pursuant to the requirements of California Public Contract Code Section 22036; provided however:

-(i) Additional contractors and trade journals may be notified at the discretion of the Purchasing Manager.

-(ii) If there is no list of qualified contractors maintained by the City for the particular category of work to be performed, the notice inviting bids shall be sent only to the construction trade journals specified by the Commission.

-(iii) If the product or service is proprietary in nature, such that it can be obtained only from a certain contractor or contractors, the notice inviting informal bids may be sent exclusively to those contractor(s).

-(3) The City Council may delegate the authority to award contracts under this informal bidding procedure to the Purchasing Manager.

-(4) If all bids received under this informal bidding procedure are in excess of the limits provided in California Public Contract Code Section 22034(d), then, the City Council may award the contract consistent with California Public Contract Code Section 22034(d).
+- (a) Uniform Public Construction Cost Accounting Act Adopted.
+The City Council of the City of Carson, California, hereby adopts the Act, for the purpose of prescribing regulations governing Purchases and contracts awarded by the City for "Public Projects," and "maintenance work," as defined in California Public Contract Code Section 22002 except as otherwise provided in this Section 2612(a).
+In accordance with the Act, the City shall utilize the Act's procedures and definitions when contracting for "Public Projects." or "maintenance work" except that "maintenance work" for resurfacing of streets and highways is defined as "resurfacing of streets and highways at up to two (2) inches."
+However, nothing shall preclude the City from utilizing more restrictive procedures. - (b) Informal Bidding Procedure.
+Public Projects and maintenance work which are in accordance with the limits established in California Public Contract Code Section 22032(b) may be let to contract by following the Act's informal procedures.
+The informal procedures include the following: - (1) Contractors List.
+A list of contractors, identified according to categories of work, shall be developed and maintained in accordance with the provision of California Public Contract Code Section 22034, together with any criteria promulgated by the Commission from time to time. - (2) Notice Inviting Bids.
+At least ten (10) calendar days before bids are due, a notice inviting informal bids shall be mailed to all contractors on the list for the category of work being bid, and to all construction trade journals specified pursuant to the requirements of California Public Contract Code Section 22036; provided however: - (i) Additional contractors and trade journals may be notified at the discretion of the Purchasing Manager. - (ii) If there is no list of qualified contractors maintained by the City for the particular category of work to be performed, the notice inviting bids shall be sent only to the construction trade journals specified by the Commission. - (iii) If the product or service is proprietary in nature, such that it can be obtained only from a certain contractor or contractors, the notice inviting informal bids may be sent exclusively to those contractor(s). - (3) The City Council may delegate the authority to award contracts under this informal bidding procedure to the Purchasing Manager. - (4) If all bids received under this informal bidding procedure are in excess of the limits provided in California Public Contract Code Section 22034(d), then the City Council may award the contract consistent with California Public Contract Code Section 22034(d).

 (c) Formal Bidding Procedure.
-Public projects and maintenance work, which are in accordance with the limits established in Public Contract Code Section 22032(c), shall, unless otherwise provided by the Act or by law, be let to contract pursuant to the formal procedures set forth in Act.
+Public Projects and maintenance work, which are in accordance with the limits established in Public Contract Code Section 22032(c), shall, unless otherwise provided by the Act or by law, be let to contract pursuant to the formal procedures set forth in the Act.